-Over the past few years, the state of Texas has been gaining popularity with retirees.
-Its sunny climate and scenic beauty, coupled with a strong economy and affordable housing has drawn many active adults to the Lone Star State.
+Texas continues to gain popularity with retirees.
+Its sunny climate and scenic beauty, coupled with a strong economy and affordable housing, have drawn many active adults to the Lone Star State.
 Popular active adult community developers such as Del Webb and Robson Communities have also moved in to construct their own resort-style communities with Texan flair.

 Just north of Houston, active adults are often drawn to a master-planned community called The Woodlands.
 This sprawling, wooded development is made up of several different neighborhoods including age-restricted communities like Windsor Lakes and Windsor Hills.